 Instructions

-- Meanwhile, in a separate pan, melt the butter, sieve in the flour and add the milk and hot vegetable stock.
+- Meanwhile, in a separate pan, melt the butter, sieve in the flour and add the milk, and hot vegetable stock.
 Bring to a boil stirring all the time then simmer until the sauce thickens.
-Keep stirring to get rid of any lumps.
-Add half the cheddar cheese and nutmeg and stir until the cheese has melted.40 g plain flour, 40 g butter, 300 ml milk, 300 ml vegetable stock, 200 g mature cheddar cheese, ½ teaspoon nutmeg
+Keep stirring and any lumps will disappear.40 g plain flour, 40 g butter, 300 ml milk, 300 ml vegetable stock

 - Bake in the oven for 15 - 20 minutes until the cheese is bubbling.